Libertadores: cheaper ticket for the final between Flamengo and Palmeiras will have a price equivalent to one minimum wage

-Conmebol officially released the ticket prices for the finals of the Sudamericana and Libertadores, on November 20 and 27, respectively, in Montevideo.
-For the most awaited final, the Libertadores, the cheapest ticket will be US$ 200, the same as R$ 1,114 at the current price.
-The value is equivalent to the minimum wage in Brazil.
-The most expensive ticket will cost US$650, approximately R$3,650.
-For the South American, the values will be more modest, ranging from US$ 100 to US$ 400.
+Conmebol officially released this Tuesday the ticket prices for the finals of the Sudamericana and Libertadores, on November 20 and 27, respectively, in Montevideo, Uruguay.
+For the most awaited decision, that of Libertadores, between Flamengo and Palmeiras, the cheapest ticket will be US$ 200, around R$ 1,120 at the current price.
+It is the equivalent of a minimum wage in Brazil, currently at R$1,100.
+The most expensive ticket will cost US$650, approximately R$3,630.
+For the South American final, between Athletico and Bragantino, the values will be more modest, ranging from US$ 100 (R$ 560) to US$ 400 (R$ 2,235).

 liberators

-Initially, both Flamengo and Palmeiras will be entitled to 7,500 tickets, worth US$ 200, for the Libertadores final.
-The fans will be behind the goals.

-Tickets will also be sold to Uruguayans and foreigners, who will remain in the “neutral zone”.
-For those, it is necessary to register between this Wednesday and Sunday on the Eventim website.
+Initially, both Flamengo and Palmeiras will be entitled to 7,500 tickets, worth US$200, for the Libertadores final.
+The fans will be located behind the goals.
+There will also be the sale of tickets to the neutral zone, in charge of Conmebol.
+For this sector it is necessary to register, from this Wednesday until Sunday, on the Eventim website.
 The sale will start on the 27th.
-However, tickets will range from $300 TO $650.
+Prices will vary from US$300 (R$1,680) to US$650 (R$3,630).

 South American